eclipse-che4z/che-che4z-explorer-for-endevor/Readme.md

 1. Open the Explorer for Endevor extension.
 2. Click the plus icon or *New connection*.
+   A prompt opens.

-   You will be prompted to enter an Endevor repository URL in the format 'http(s)://url:port', for example 'http(s)://myhost01:9090' then press 'Enter' to confirm or 'Escape' to cancel.
+3. Enter an Endevor repository URL in the format 'http(s)://url:port', for example 'http(s)://myhost01:9090' then press 'Enter' to confirm or 'Escape' to cancel.
-3. Select a CA Endevor SCM configuration from the drop-down list.
+4. Select a CA Endevor SCM configuration from the drop-down list.

 You have successfully created a new Host connected to a repository, and the Host is listed under Explorer for Endevor in the interface.
 - Change the name of the connection by clicking the pencil icon next to the connection name.
-Names must be unique as duplicate names are not permitted.
+Ensure that the connection name is unique.
-- Filters can be created in the connection without being logged in, however you will be prompted to enter your credentials before any data is displayed.
+- Filters can be created in the connection without being logged in, but no data is displayed until you log in.

 ### **Create a Filter**